On This Day In Judy Garland’s Life And Career – March 30

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

-Everyone was so sure that Judy would win Best Actress for A Star Is Born, the network went to the trouble and expense of setting up a special scaffolding outside her hospital room window, as well as taking over her room itself, to ensure that they captured her acceptance speech.
+Everyone was so sure that Judy would win Best Actress for A Star Is Born that the network went to the trouble and expense of setting up special scaffolding outside her hospital room window and taking over her room itself to ensure that they captured her acceptance speech.
 Unfortunately, Judy did not win, losing to Grace Kelly’s performance in The Country Girl.

-A Star Is Born was also nominated for Best Actor (James Mason); Best Song (“The Man That Got Away”); Best Score; Best Costume Design; and Best Art Direction.
+A Star Is Born was also nominated for Best Actor (James Mason), Best Song (“The Man That Got Away”), Best Score, Best Costume Design, and Best Art Direction.
 It didn’t win any.
-Aside from Judy’s loss, it’s incredible to think that “Three Coins In The Fountain” won Best Song over “The Man That Got Away.”
+Aside from Judy’s loss, it’s incredible that “Three Coins In The Fountain” won Best Song over “The Man That Got Away.”

-Later, Judy would share her funny story about how the TV crew packed up and left without saying a word after the announcement was made.
-Always the optimist, Judy was able to turn this significant loss into a funny anecdote.
+Later, Judy would share her funny story about how the TV crew packed up and left without saying anything after the announcement.
+Always the optimist, Judy turned this significant loss into another funny anecdote.

 Photos: The scaffolding outside Judy’s hospital room; newspaper clippings.